How Can We Help People

 ---Emotions should be listened to and validated before going on to "fix" problems.
 If we don't do this, people will feel invalidated, like we are fixing the person instead of the problem.
 It can even feel like we are telling them their feelings are wrong.
 In order to validate emotions, active listening is essential.
 “Listen carefully to my words; let this be the consolation you give me”(Job 21:2, NIV).

----We need repertoire of practical tools with which to carry out a session, rather than a one-size-fits-all, step-by-step formula.
+---We need a repertoire of practical tools with which to carry out a session, rather than a one-size-fits-all, step-by-step formula.
 This allows for flexibility as well as the move of the Holy Spirit, and attunes the heart of the prayer counselor more to the emotions and needs of the one counseled.
 Thus, we are less formulaic than most inner healing ministries.

 ---Help build a vocabulary of words and word pictures that express emotions.
 God does this for the Psalmists, giving them words like, "My eyes are dim with grief" (Psalm 88:9), and word pictures like, "I am counted like those who go down to the pit" (vs 4).
 People who grow up in homes where emotions aren't expressed don't learn these simple skills.